 We will always try to resolve your complaint quickly, within 5 working days if we can.

 If you are dissatisfied with our response, you can ask us to consider your complaint at Stage 2.

 Stage 2: Investigation

-We will acknowledge your complaint within three working days and will give you our decision as soon as possible.
-This will be after no more than 20 working days unless there is clearly a good reason for needing more time.
+We will acknowledge your Stage 2 complaint within 3 working days and will give you our decision as soon as possible.
+This will be after no more than 20 working days, unless there is clearly a good reason for needing more time.